michal-sokolnicki/graphql-demo/README.md

 ## Running the application locally

+The project consists of two modules: `config-server` and `investment-service`, to run `investment-service` where the entire API is available, first `config-server` must be up and running.

-There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.graphql.demo.DemoApplication` class from your IDE.
+To run `investment-service` as Spring Boot application on your local machine - execute the `main` method in the `com.graphql.investment.service.InvestmentServiceApplication` class from your IDE.

 Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: